dfangshuo/Pokedex/README.md

 *by Fang Shuo and Shubham*

-Pokedex is an iOS app that allows users to search for Pokemon via a number of parameters (like attack points, defence, health etc
+Pokedex is an iOS app that allows users to search for Pokemon via a number of parameters (like attack points, defence, health etc.)

 ## Features
 - **Search for Pokemon:** Specify search parameters and view a list of Pokemon that match the criterion